amarula/dyndesign/README.rst

 DynDesign
 =========

-A set of tools to dynamically design patterns in Python.
+A set of tools for Dynamic Design Patterns in Python.

 Install